-These results are consistent with the results of the study (Abu Saif, 2018), and the researchers believe that the reason for the agreement is that the study was conducted on academic institutions such as the current study, and therefore there is agreement in the study category, and it also agrees with the results of the study (Khamis, 2018), (Abdel Wahab, 2013), and perhaps the reason for the agreement is due to the use of most of these studies the dimensions of hope, optimism, flexibility and efficiency of psychological capital, such as the current study, in addition to the increasing importance of psychological aspects and the interest of most institutions in providing and developing them among Employees.
+These results are consistent with the results of the study (Abu Saif, 2018), and the researchers believe that the reason for the agreement is that the study was conducted on academic institutions such as the current study, and therefore there is agreement in the study category, and it also agrees with the results of the study (Khamis, 2018).
+(Abdel Wahab, 2013).
+Perhaps the reason for the agreement is due to most of these studies using the dimensions of hope, optimism, flexibility and efficiency for psychological capital, such as the current study, in addition to the increasing importance of psychological aspects and the interest of most institutions in providing and developing them among Employees.